 Find a changing programme of exhibitions, craft demonstrations and local artists working in their studios at Sherwood Forest arts and craft centre.

 The Spotlight Gallery in Newark Town Hall is an ideal space for temporary exhibitions for local community groups and artists to exhibit their work.
 This lovely venue in the heart of Newark overlooks the medieval market place.
 The regularly changing programme means that there is something of interest for everyone to enjoy.
-Find out more, including the current programme events, on the Spotlight Gallery webpage.
+Find out more, including the current programme events, on the Visit Newark webpage.

 Studio NG24 - Inspire, create, educate

 Newly renovated, this fully-equipped studio is situated in the heart of historic Newark, just off Castlegate in the Old Coach House.
 This is a wonderful, modern facility in a building steeped in history, the studio space measures approximately 8m x 8m with a full length mirrored wall, ballet barre and hi-tech sound/speaker system.
 Follow Studio NG24 on Facebook.

 This recording studio in Ollerton is a professionally designed acoustic space, equipped to the highest standard.
 It houses a collection of classic vintage microphones, preamps and top quality monitoring.
 Video and audio service include location filming, mixing and voiceover recording.
 Find out more on the Superfly music studios website.